 Documents available for download are located at the bottom of the page.

+At Valley Lake Boys Home, each resident who is in the traditional program has the control to earn their way out in a timeline that is up to him, based on his effort and behavior.
+Valley Lake has a point system and a level system.
 In order to earn release from the traditional program, residents must earn a minimum of 1,500 points.
 Each resident begins the day with ten points.
 Positive behaviors that exceed expectations earns plus points.
-Negative, disruptive rule breaking behaviors earn downgrades.
+Negative, disruptive, rule-breaking behaviors earn downgrades.
 The points are tied into a four level system.
-Each level has certain privileges designed to help the residents see the long term consequences of their behavior.
+Each level has certain privileges designed to help the residents see the long-term consequences of their behavior.

 The education program is built around a concept of individualized instruction.
 The residents attend a self-contained classes located at the Breckenridge High School taught by EBD/LD teachers.
 Valley Lake staff help supervise the classroom and also provide tutorial assistance.
 Residents can also earn mainstream classes based upon behavior and school progress.
 They have the opportunity to make up classes or credits that they may have missed.
 Students may also work towards GED completion.
 Summer school sessions are held each summer.
 Valley Lake students have classroom access to accelerated math, reading, and writing programs.

 Valley Lake recognizes the importance of family involvement.
 Family involvement serves as a motivator, source of information, support for staff and son, and a part of the discharge planning.
 Positive family involvement is encouraged and appreciated.
 We encourage calls, letters, and visits.
 Sunday afternoons are designated as family time at Valley Lake.
 Residents in the traditional program with acceptable behaviors can earn home visits every other weekend.